The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: The stellar population properties of the sample

 \subsection{Mass--colour diagram}

-The $(u-r)_\mathrm{res}$ colour of \mjp\ galaxies shows a bimodal distribution indicating the presence of two galaxy populations, which we refer to as red and blue galaxies.
-One of the diagrams used more frequently to study the differences between these two populations is the galaxy stellar mass--colour diagram \citep[see e.g.,][and references therein]{moresco2013,schawinski2014,diaz-garcia2019a}.
+The $(u-r)_\mathrm{res}$ colour of \mjp\ galaxies shows a bimodal distribution that indicates the presence of two galaxy populations, which we refer to as red and blue galaxies.
+One of the diagrams frequently used to study the differences between these two populations is the galaxy stellar mass--colour diagram \citep[see e.g.][and references therein]{moresco2013,schawinski2014,diaz-garcia2019a}.
 If we focus on the distribution of galaxies in the \logM--$(u-r)_\mathrm{res}$ diagram (Fig.~\ref{fig:MassColor}), the blue cloud and red sequence of galaxies are clearly identified.
-Galaxies that belong to the red sequence are typically old and metal rich.
-Regarding age, we find that typically \ageM\,[yr] is above $9.6$ in the red sequence, while blue cloud galaxies are younger with \ageM\,[yr] down to $9$.
+Galaxies that belong to the red sequence are typically old and metal-rich.
+Regarding age, we find that \ageM\,[yr] is typically above $9.6$ in the red sequence, while blue cloud galaxies are younger, with \ageM\,[yr] down to $9$.
 Most of the galaxies in the red sequence have solar and super-solar \logZM\ metallicity, while for the blue cloud it is below solar values.
-Overall, the extinction is similar in the blue cloud and in the red sequence, $A_V < 1$, while the larger $A_V$ values are located at different positions in the diagram depending of the code.
+Overall, the extinction is similar in the blue cloud and in the red sequence, $A_V < 1$, while the larger $A_V$ values are located at different positions in the diagram, depending on the code.
 For example, \baysea\ galaxies with $A_V > 1.5$ are located at the intermediate part of the diagram, which is usually referred to as the green valley.
-This finding is in agreement with previous results that suggest that green valley galaxies are indeed star-forming galaxies from the blue cloud which are strongly reddened by dust, producing colours much redder than the intrinsic ones \citep{diaz-garcia2019a}.
-In contrast, the reddest galaxies from \tgas \ are located in the right-ridge of the histogram, where the high redshift galaxies of the sample are located, which have larger uncertainties in the observed magnitudes.
-These differences in the properties of the galaxies among the four fitting codes illustrate the degeneracy between the outputs and the dependence of the results on the uncertainties in the observed magnitudes.
+This finding is in agreement with previous results that suggest that green valley galaxies are indeed star-forming galaxies from the blue cloud; they are strongly reddened by dust, producing colours much redder than the intrinsic ones \citep{diaz-garcia2019a}.
+In contrast, the reddest galaxies from \tgas \ are located in the right ridge of the histogram, where the high redshift galaxies of the sample are located; these galaxies have larger uncertainties in the observed magnitudes.
+These differences in the properties of the galaxies between the four fitting codes illustrate the degeneracy between the outputs and the dependence of the results on the uncertainties in the observed magnitudes.